Frequently Asked Questions

 Q: How many residents are selected each year?

-A: We accept 6 new Family Medicine Residents from the hundreds that apply each year.
+A: We accept six new Family Medicine Residents from the hundreds that apply each year.

 Q: What are the requirements for applying to the CentraState Family Medicine Residency Program?

-A: Our candidates must be U.S. citizens, Permanent Residents, or current holders of a J-1 visa.
-(We do not sponsor visas.)
-They must have at least one year clinical rotation experience in the U.S. or Canada, with at least 2 letters of recommendation.
-Candidates must have graduated from medical school within the last 5 years and they must have a minimum combined average score of 190 for USMLE Steps 1 and 2.
+A: Our candidates must be U.S. citizens, Permanent Residents, or eligible for a J-1 visa through ECFMG.
+They must have at least one year clinical rotation experience in the U.S. or Canada, with at least two letters of recommendation.
+Candidates must have graduated from medical school within the last five years and they must have a minimum combined average score of 190 for USMLE Steps 1 and 2.

 Q: What is the application deadline?